-This method can boost your WordPress security.
-The easiest way to add it is with a plugin such as Two-Factor, a free tool that supports multiple authentication methods and integrates well with other plugins such as WooCommerce.
+The easiest way to turn on MFA or 2FA is with a plugin such as Two-Factor, a free tool that supports multiple authentication methods and integrates well with other plugins such as WooCommerce.

 3. Update WordPress Regularly

-Using an outdated WordPress version could make your site vulnerable to many threats, so it’s essential to update it regularly.
-Even large organizations such as Reuters have been hacked because of an outdated WordPress installation, so don’t underestimate the importance of this task.
+Using an outdated version of WordPress could make your site vulnerable to several threats, so it’s essential to update it regularly.
+Even large organizations such as Reuters have been hacked because of an outdated WordPress installation.
+Don’t underestimate the importance of this task.

-WordPress updates usually include security patches.
-Therefore, it’s crucial to review and install new versions as soon as they’re available.
+WordPress updates usually include security patches, which is why it’s essential that you review and install new versions as soon as they’re available.
 You can usually do this via the Updates screen in your dashboard:

-If your site isn’t running the latest version of WordPress, make sure you take a full backup of your site first.
+If your site isn’t running the latest version of WordPress, make sure to make a full backup of your site before installing the update.

 If you’re worried about an update affecting your site’s functionality, you can typically defer installation for 30 days while you work out solutions for any conflicts.

-Note that apart from WordPress core, you should also keep your themes and plugins up to date.
-Using obsolete tools that haven’t been tested with the latest WordPress version could cause potential security loopholes or break your site.
+Note that apart from the core WordPress platform, you also need to keep your themes and plugins up to date.
+Using obsolete tools and add-ons that haven’t been tested with the latest WordPress version could cause security loopholes or break your site.

 4. Upgrade Your PHP Version

-Using an outdated PHP version can also make your site vulnerable to attacks due to unpatched security holes.
-Therefore, it’s smart to use the latest release and benefit from active PHP security support.
+Using an outdated PHP version can also make your site vulnerable to attacks.
+You should always try to use the latest release and benefit from active PHP security support.

-You can usually switch between PHP versions via your hosting account, or contact your provider for assistance.
+Website owners can usually switch between PHP versions via their hosting account or by getting assistance from their provider.
 If features on your site require an older version of PHP, make sure it’s still supported for critical issues.

 5. Conduct a Plugin Audit

-The more plugins you have installed, the more potential entry points hackers have into your site, so it’s smart to review them periodically.
-Besides, installing questionable tools with bugs and vulnerabilities could severely compromise your WordPress security.
+The more plugins you have installed, the more potential entry points hackers have into your site.
+Try to reevaluate all of your plugins as often as possible.
+Installing questionable tools with bugs and vulnerabilities could severely compromise your WordPress security.

-Make sure you only keep well-coded plugins that you actively use.
-For instance, a migration tool has limited functionality, so it’s best to deactivate and delete it once you’re finished using it.
+When evaluating your plugins, keep only respected plugins that you actively use.
+For instance, a migration tool is usually single-use, so it’s best to deactivate and delete it once its task is completed.